dqmicrosoft/arounattacheddisks/README.md

 ### Disclaimer

 This is the solution with this storage classes.
 You have to adapt to your current ones.
-If for example you have the binding set for *first consumer* you can use the pod to bound the PV and the PVC.
+If for example you have the binding set for *first consumer* you can use the pod to bound the PV to the PVC.